 When you imagine Greek paradise, it’s likely you picture one of its top exports—wine.
 Like olives and many other culinary dishes, Greek wine draws thousands of visitors to the region every year, and there are over 300 varieties of grape native to Greece.

 Tour wineries and sample the local blends, which change in flavor and body depending on where you go.
 Crisp white wines dominate the islands and coast, while full-bodied reds are frequently paired with meaty dinners further inland.

 You’ll see fine leather shops in nearly every town you visit in Greece selling goods like wallets, handbags, chic summer sandals, and passport holders.
-Find leatherworkers who specialize in custom designs near the port or along the popular string of shops at Monastiraki Market in Athens.
+Find leatherworkers who specialize in custom designs near the port or along the popular string of shops at Monastiraki Market, one of the best places to shop in Athens.

 Leather goods are one of the best souvenirs from Greece since they’re built to last, giving you a special treasure that you’ll cherish for years to come.